adamchainz/patchy/README.rst

 ..

-Patch the source of python functions at runtime.
+Patch the source of python functions at runtime (not monkey-patching - actual patch-patching).

 A quick example: